HIGHLIGHTS

 That said, the headlight setup has sparked some concern among users on the Ather Community forum, particularly about reduced visibility in cornered areas.
 It’s a valid point and something Ather could work on.
 Above that, the handlebar area remains minimalistic, save for the rear-view mirrors mounted cleanly on top.

 Looking at the side profile, the boxy side panels may seem simple, but they serve a purpose.
 This chunkier design supports a new sub-frame that holds a significantly longer seat (900 mm).
 The result is not just a comfier ride for two, but also increased storage.
-The Under-Seat compartment holds a massive storage, and it even includes an additional 22-liter frunk up front.
+The Under-Seat compartment holds a massive 34-liter storage, and is one of the biggest in this segment.
+For a reference, Bajaj Chetak has the largest underseat storage, measuring at 35 liters.

 From an ergonomic standpoint, the Rizta gets it right.
 The wide and flat floorboard comes with a non-slip texture and subtle contouring, which helps with grip and water drainage, especially during the monsoon season.
 And, the scooter rides on standard 12-inch Alloy Wheels with a disc brake up front and a drum brake at the rear.

 The rear design neatly mirrors the front, featuring a bar-style taillight that aligns well with the headlight’s horizontal theme.
-There’s also a practical backrest for the pillion, which blends well with the cushioned, wide seat.
+There’s also a practical backrest for the pillion but it is available only on the Z variant.
 One small but thoughtful detail is the rear wheel cover on both sides, likely doubling as side mudguards.

 Instrument Cluster